10 Tips for Enjoyable Solo Traveling

 Unannounced closures, breakdowns, delays.
 Sudden industrial actions, bad weather, and lost luggage.
 The list goes on and on when it comes to things that could disrupt your vacation.

 When such incidences occur during a solo trip, there’s only one thing you can do.
 Make alternative arrangements right away without the aid of friends and experts.
 In some cases, without Internet access too.
-If having to do so appalls you or you are incapable of such on-the-spot decision making, I regret to say solo traveling is decisively not for you.
+If having to do so appalls you or if you are incapable of such on-the-spot decision making, I regret to say solo traveling is decisively not for you.
 Not only would the experience be too stressful, you might even end up making foolish and dangerous decisions because of the pressure.
 The best is to avoid the situation of having to do so altogether.

 6. You Know How to Pack Sensibly